dromotherm/documentation/pages/themis/advanced/3wayvalves.md

 A small python code will help you to check the connections of the relay module on the GPIO.

 - in the `tests` folder of the BIOS2 directory,
-- run : `python3 relayzero.py` to switches the first 8 relays ON and OFF
+- run : `python3 relayzero.py` to switch the first 8 relays ON and OFF

 The next step is to connect a 3-way valve as following :